byu-cpe/ecen330/_labs/project.md

   **Note:** You will not be graded against the coding standard for this lab.
 Try not to be too sad about this. :-)

 #### Submission
 **All code should be placed in the `lab9_project` directory**.
 You will need to create a *CMakeLists.txt* file to compile your executable.  <ins>Be sure your executable is named *lab9.elf*</ins>, otherwise the grader will not be able to locate it.
 You can use the hardware drivers from previous labs that you created in the *drivers* folder; however, they shouldn't be modified.
+Like the previous labs, use `./check_and_zip.py lab9` to zip up your project submission.

 ### Demo Video